MeteoreZone/cosmos-kit-nextjs14/README.md

 ✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to customize the default import alias (@/*)? … No / Yes
 ```

+## 📚 Built With

+This boilerplate was built using the following technologies:

+- [Next.js](https://nextjs.org/): A React framework for production - it makes building static and dynamic React apps a breeze.
+- [Cosmos-kit](https://cosmoskit.com/): An open-source wallet connector for the Cosmos ⚛️
+applications.
+- More examples and integrations coming soon!

 ## Getting Started